Rejection stings, and this article will teach you ways to not be affected by it.

 It’s part of life; how we handle it can define our future success.

-Let’s dive into my favorite ways to keep rejection from affecting you so you can bounce back stronger and more resilient.
+Let’s dive into my favorite methods to prevent rejection from affecting you, so you can bounce back stronger and more resilient.

 Rejection affects you because your brain treats it like physical pain.
 It’s not just an emotional thing—it activates the same neural pathways as if you were getting punched or injured.